seemasjustintalabat/android_coding_standards/README.md

 ## View

 * The View is implemented by an Activity and it contains the reference to the presenter.
 View’s job is to call a method from the Presenter every time there is a user interface action.
 * A reference of the presenter is passed to the view.
-You can use as many presenter you like for a view.
+You can use as many presenters you like for a view.
 * Views should be "passive", meaning they contain as little decision logic as possible
 * Names of View interface methods should be direct commands: